RaphHaddad/blog/content/post/change-safety-drive-1.md

 ## Avoid the Perception of Change

-All too often in 'agile' transformations are just a means to rename half the project managers to product owners and the other half to scrum masters.
-This doesn't solve the underlying reasons of having a transformation in the first place, but just creates a perception of change.
-In addition to this, there are many things that create a perception of change these include (amongst other things): renaming job titles, more social events, more beer or chocolate in the kitchen, and more noise.
-All these things, although important, do not contribute to a lasting and real positive change, they are often facades or worse, a perception of positive change.
+All too often 'agile' transformations do not change an underlying culture or ways of working of an organisation, but only superficial things.
+Examples include (amongst other things): renaming job titles, more social events, more beer or chocolate in the kitchen, and more noise.
+All these things, although important, do not contribute to lasting and real positive change, they are often facades or worse, a perception of positive change.

+The perception of change may take attention away from the need to change, and this may derail the required objectives.